apigeek/architect/README.md

 In this way, your BDD features are neatly abstracted from your runtime configuration.

-You can change the name of the file using the "--config <config.json> option.
+You can change the name of the file using --config <other-config.json>

 To specify a custom configuration for your features, type: